laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Tracking interval
 -----------------

-Optionally, a tracking interval can be defined (in frames units).
-Every frame outside the defined interval will not be processed and the trajectories there will contain :abbr:`NaN (Not a number)` values.
-It is also possible to define multiple tracking intervals.
+Optionally, define one or more tracking intervals (specified as frame numbers).
+Frames outside all defined intervals are skipped; their trajectory values will be :abbr:`NaN (Not a number)`.

 Regions of interest
 -------------------